ajay-gandhi/light-tts/README.md

 ## Usage

-You can either save the
+You can either save the audio as an mp3 file or speak it directly:

 ```js
 var LightTTS = require('light-tts');